-

 Paul Benkimoun

-After working five years as a doctor in a mother and child protection centre in Seine-Saint-Denis (La Courneuve), Paul Benkimoun turned to full-time medical journalism in 1988.
-He worked for ten years in the medical press before joining the editorial staff of the daily newspaper “Le Monde” in 1999, as an editor specialising in health issues.
-In addition to news, he covers epidemics and pandemics – particularly HIV/AIDS – and global health issues.
+After working five years as a doctor in a mother and child protection center in Seine-Saint-Denis (La Courneuve), Paul Benkimoun turned to full-time medical journalism in 1988.
+He worked for ten years in the medical press before joining the editorial staff of the daily newspaper “Le Monde” from 1999 to 2020, as an editor specialising in health issues.

 Paul Benkimoun is the author of several books in the field of medicine and health, as well as jazz.
 Among his books is “Morts sans ordonnance”, which recounts the global battle for access to medicines, culminating in the Doha Declaration adopted by the World Trade Organization (WTO).